RichardHoa/hack-me/README.md

 ### ⚠️ Database Schema Updates

-When you create or modify a migration file, you **must reset both the main and testing databases** to prevent schema conflicts.
+When you create or modify a migration file, you **must reset both the main and testing databases** to prevent schema conflicts between the dev server and the test server.

 1.  **Connect to each PostgreSQL instance:**